Codensity and the Giry monad: Probability measures via codensity

 Suppose $c = d_0$ and $h$ is of the form described in Proposition~\ref{prop:conv-maps} (ii).

 Now, consider the topology on $d_0$ as a subset of $c_0$ with the $\sup$-norm.
 A basic open set for this topology is of the form

 for some $x \in d_0$ and $\epsilon > 0$.
 The $\sigma$-algebra on $d_0$ is generated by sets of the form $\prod_{i=1}^{\infty} A_i$, where $A_i = I$ for all but one $i$, say $i_0$, and $A_{i_0}$ is measurable.
-Clearly a basic open set can be written as a countable intersection of such sets, and it follows that a norm-continuous function $d_0 \to I$ is measurable.
+Clearly a basic open set can be written as a countable intersection of such sets, so is measurable.
+On the other hand, $d_0$ is a separable metric space (a countable dense set is given by the sequences of rationals that are eventually $0$), and therefore second countable, by a standard exercise in topology (e.g. Exercise~2.23 in~\cite{rudin53}).
+Moreover, the countable base we obtain is contained in the original base, and so consists of measurable sets.
+Hence every open subset is a countable union of measurable sets, so is measurable, and it follows that a norm-continuous function $d_0 \to I$ is measurable.
 But $h$ is the composite of a continuous linear functional on $c_0$ and a translation of $\reals$, so is continuous, and hence measurable. \end{proof}

 \begin{cor} There are natural forgetful functors $U \from \scat{C} \to \Meas$ and $V \from \scat{D} \to \Meas$.

 \end{cor}

 We can now state the main theorem of this paper: